-Under further questioning, Herft took responsibility for the church’s failure to report child sex abuse allegations against deceased serial paedophile Peter Ruston to police.
+Under further questioning, Herft took responsibility for the church’s failure to report child sex abuse allegations against deceased serial paedophile Peter Rushton to the police.

 Defence barrister asks jury to disregard “hysteria” surrounding child sex abuse

-Eberhardt also compared the so-called hysteria to the witch hunts of Salem and the persecution of the Jewish people during World War II.
+Eberhardt also compared the so-called hysteria to the witch hunts in Salem and the persecution of the Jewish people during World War II.

 Chair of the Royal Commission into Child Sex Abuse, Justice Peter McClellan, has called for institutions to adopt a 10-point child-safe checklist.